dariober/cnv_facets/README.md

 LCN_EM | Integer | Lesser (minor) copy number.
 1 for normal diploid
 CNV_ANN | String | Annotation features assigned to this CNV

-The header of the VCF file also stores the estimates of tumour purity and ploidy.
+The header of the VCF file also stores the estimates of tumour purity and ploidy and the average insert size of the normal library if using paired-end BAM input.

 CNV profile plot
 ----------------